 We prepare our consolidated financial statements in conformity with U.S. GAAP.
 These accounting principles require management to make certain judgments and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities as of the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 We periodically evaluate our estimates including those relating to revenue recognition, goodwill resulting from business combinations and other long-lived assets - impairment assessment, share-based compensation, income taxes, and contingencies and litigation.
 We base our estimates on historical experience and various other assumptions that we believe to be reasonable based on the specific circumstances, the results of which form the basis for making judgments about the carrying value of certain assets and liabilities that are not readily apparent from other sources.
-Actual results may differ from these estimates and such differences could be material to our financial condition and results of operations.
+Actual results of operations.
 Critical accounting estimates are those that involve a significant level of estimation uncertainty and have had or are reasonably likely to have a material impact on our financial condition and results of operations.